top of page

 Very similar to yoghurt, this fermented probiotic drink is a unique combination of milk and fermented kefir grains.
 'Kefir' originates from Turkey and Russia and means 'feel good'- it has been consumed thousands of years.
 It has slightly acidic flavour and it contains anywhere from 10 to 34 different strains of probiotics.
 It's fermented with yeast and bacteria and is higher in probiotics and lower in lactose than yoghurt.

-It's typically made from fermented cabbage, but can also be made from other vegetables.
-Though it's not diverse in probiotics, it's high in organic acid, which supports the growth of good bacteria.
+Sauerkraut is made from cabbage.
+Though it's not diverse in probiotics, it's high in organic acid, which supports the growth of good bacteria in the gut.
 It's also high in vitamin C, natural lactic acid bacteria and digestive enzymes.
+Opt for unpasteurised versions when purchasing from the grocery store to retain live cultures.

 It's a dish from Japan containing fermented soybeans and contains an important probiotic Bacillus subtilis, which improves your immune system, supports cardiovascular health and also helps to digest vitamin K2.
 In addition it's loaded with protein and contains anti-inflammatory enzyme nattokinase.